vzaccaria/aos-sched/readme.md

        ...
    ```

-2. `simulate`: This command is used to simulate a provided schedule.
-It takes two arguments: the scheduler to use and the JSON file or stdin containing the schedule data (perhaps from one of the examples).
+2. `simulate`: This command is used to produce, by simulation, a realtime schedule from a schedule plan.
+It takes two arguments: the scheduler to use and the JSON file or stdin containing the schedule data (perhaps from one of the examples, see above).
 It simulates the schedule using the specified scheduler and returns the JSON representation of the simulated schedule.

    ```
    bunx aos-sched dump cfs 0 | bunx aos-sched simulate cfs